khongorzulkhenchbish/khongorzulkhenchbish/README.md

 Delivered scalable, resilient infrastructure and full-stack systems in high-impact teams at Google, Ericsson, and Morgan Stanley.
 Strong communicator, community leader, and fast learner, passionate about open source technologies and system design at scale.

-Don't hesitate to reach out for any ideas! 📩
+Don't hesitate to reach out!
+📩 zulaconnect@gmail.com

 ---